O-1 visas permit foreigners to take a temporary job in California if they have an "extraordinary ability" in either:

 O-1 visas usually last no longer than three (3) years.
 And the O-1 visa-holder's spouse and unmarried children (under age 21) may be able to come to the U.S. as well.

-In this article our Los Angeles "O-1 Visa" attorneys discuss "extraordinary ability" visas in California.
+In this article, our California "O-1 Visa" attorneys discuss "extraordinary ability" visas in California.
 Click on a question to jump to the answer.

 - 2. What proof do I need to get an O-1 visa?